-Visitors participate in programming organized and designed by the nominating faculty member, the department, or the Kleinman Center.
-At the end of the residence, visitors submit a policy digest on an pre-approved topic.
+Visitors participate in programming organized and designed by the nominating faculty member, the department, or the Kleinman Center, and are invited to submit a policy digest on an pre-approved topic.

 Each year, early in the spring, we invite nominations from University of Pennsylvania faculty, departments, or centers.
 To nominate a visiting scholar, please return to this page in the spring, or subscribe to our mailing list for timely details and information.